Focus Writing For Bank Exam Samples and Examples

 6.2 Purpose of the Financial Department

-A few purposes are as below:
+A few purposes are as follows:

 • Firstly, it determines capital conditions.